lumentae/lucenox/README.md

 ## Overview

-Lucenox is a custom mechanical keyboard built for clean looks, smooth typing, and top-tier build quality.
-Inspired by light and shadow, it features a sleek design focused on performance.
+Lucenox is a custom mechanical keyboard with hotswappable switches which was inspired by the QWERTZ layout.
+It also features per key RGB with QMK!

 ---